AMOHA-98/blogxyz/_posts/2025-07-20-cross-functional-data-science.md

 # My Experience Working as a Data Scientist at a Biomaterials Company

 During my internship as a Junior Data Scientist at Kelpi, a biomaterials startup, I discovered that data science in the real world is vastly different from the clean datasets and well-defined problems of academia.
-Working alongside chemistry PhDs who were developing bioplastics from seaweed, I found myself in a fascinating intersection of computer science and materials science.
+Working alongside chemistry PhDs who were developing bioplastics from seaweed, I found myself in a awkward intersection of computer science and materials science.

 ## From Seaweed to Data Schema

 One of the most remarkable aspects of working at Kelpi was witnessing the journey from raw seaweed to functional bioplastic materials.
 The chemistry team was conducting experiments involving complex metrics like WVTR (Water Vapor Transmission Rate) and Cobb tests for measuring water absorption.
 As the sole computer scientist among a team of chemistry PhDs, I had to quickly learn not just what these measurements meant, but how to structure them in ways that would enable meaningful analysis.

 Translating chemistry concepts into structured data schemas proved to be one of my most challenging yet rewarding tasks.
 When chemists discussed "formulation stability" or "synthesis yield," they were describing nuanced experimental outcomes that needed to be captured with precision.
-Every measurement, from tensile strength to biodegradation rates, had specific units, conditions, and contexts that were crucial for maintaining data integrity.
+Every measurement, from tensile strength to water vapour transmission rate, had specific units, conditions, and contexts that were crucial for maintaining data integrity.

 ## The ETL Pipeline Challenge